evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 Furthermore, the Toyota bZ4X FWD supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Toyota bZ4X FWD.

-- **Toyota**: This system features six speakers and delivers a maximum output of  watts.
+- **Toyota:**: This system features six speakers and delivers a maximum output of  watts.
-- **JBL Premium Sound**: This system features nine speakers and delivers a maximum output of  watts.
+- **JBL Premium Sound:**: This system features nine speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.